A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Numerical results

 \subsection{Counting iterations}

+The theoretical background of section~\ref{sec:parameter_selection} is verified for the advection equation.
+Two things are highlighted in this section: the importance of $\alpha$-adaptivity and how the convergence curve when using adaptivity compares to individual runs with fixed $\alpha$.
+Figure~\ref{fig:advection64} compares the convergence when the adaptive $(\alpha_k)_{k \in \N}$ sequence generated on runtime is used, to runs when $\alpha_k$ is a fixed parameter, from that same generated sequence.
+For larger values of $\alpha$, we can see a slow convergence speed that can reach better accuracy while for smaller $\alpha$ values the convergence is extremely steep, but short living.
+Using the adaptive $(\alpha_k)_{k \in \N}$ requires fewer total iterations to recover a small error tolerance compared to a fixed $\alpha$.

-The theoretical background of section~\ref{sec:optimalparameterchoice} is verified for the advection equation.
-The numbers of discretization points in space and time are chosen so that the error with respect to the exact solution (infinity norm) is below $10^{-12}$, without overresolving in space or time.
-The complete setup is $T = 0.0128$, $L = 64$, $M = 3$, $5$th-order upwind scheme in space with $N = 700$.
+The numbers of discretization points in space and time are chosen so that the error with respect to the exact solution (infinity norm) is below $10^{-12}$, without over resolving in space or time.
+The parameters chosen are $T = 0.0128$, $L = 64$, $M = 3$, $5$th-order upwind scheme in space with $N = 700$.
 The inner solver is GMRES with a relative tolerance $\tau=10^{-15}$.
-Figure~\ref{fig:advection64} compares the convergence when the $(\alpha_k)_{k \in \N}$ sequence is used from algorithm~\ref{alg:alphas} to the convergence when each fixed $\alpha_k$ from that sequence is used individually for the full run.
-For larger $\alpha$ values we can see a slow convergence curve that can reach better accuracy while for a smaller $\alpha$ values the convergence is extremely steep, but short living.
-Using the $(\alpha_k)_{k \in \N}$ sequence is clearly superior compared to a fixed $\alpha$.
 The test for the heat equation looks very similar and is not shown here.

 Understanding the convergence behavior allows us to roughly predict the number of iterations for a given threshold.
-In order to be able to compare the convergence of the method, we have to test it when solving the same initial value problem with the same domain for three thresholds $10^{-5}, \, 10^{-9}, \, 10^{-12}$.
-One challenge for an actual application is the question when to stop the iteration of Paralpha, since the actual error is not available.
-As discussed in section~\ref{sec:bounds}, a valid candidate is the difference between two iterates at the last time-step, cf. lemma~\ref{lemma:ultimate}.
-To check the impact of this choice, figure~\ref{fig:2eqconv} shows the convergence behavior for the two test problem with the adaptive-$\alpha$ strategy, both for the actual errors and for the difference between two iterates.
+In order to examine the convergence of the method, we have to test it when solving the same initial value problem with the same domain for three thresholds $10^{-5}, \, 10^{-9}, \, 10^{-12}$.
+One challenge for an actual application is the question of when to stop the iterations since the actual error is not available.
+As discussed in section~\ref{sec:bounds}, a valid candidate is comparing successive iterates at the last time-step, cf. lemma~\ref{lemma:ultimate}.
+To check the impact of this choice, figure~\ref{fig:2eqconv} shows the convergence behavior for the two test problems with the adaptive-$\alpha$ strategy, both for the actual errors and for the difference between successive iterates.
 The discretization parameters for each threshold are chosen accordingly for a fixed $T$ (see table~\ref{tab:table1} for details).